ReadOnlyDevelopment/Galacticraft-Pack/.github/ISSUE_TEMPLATE/server-bug-report.md

 ---
-name: "\U0001F41B Client Bug Report"
+name: "\U0001F41B Server Bug Report"
-about: If you are experiencing an issue that exists when playing in singleplayer
+about: If you are experiencing an issue that exists when playing on a server
 title: ''
-labels: '[Client-Side]'
+labels: '[Server-Side]'
 assignees: ''

 ---